AlejaQuiroga545/Event-manager/README.md

-# Student Manager CRUD Application
+# Event Manager

-A modern Single Page Application (SPA) for managing student records with authentication and role-based access control.
+A modern Single Page Application (SPA) for managing events with authentication and role-based access control.

 ## Features